jokearjs/jokear/README.md

 ## License

-Jōkær will be licensed under the [MIT License](LICENSE).
+Jōkær will be licensed under the [GNU GENERAL PUBLIC LICENSE](LICENSE).
 You can freely use, modify, and distribute this project as long as you comply with the terms of the license.